red-sayed/2layerDiffieHellman/README.md

 ## What is it?

-This is my conception, implementation and tests of advanced(2-layer) _DiifieHellman_(2lDH) key exchange _protocol_ that works with _very long inegers_(like 19.729 chars long, can work with bigger ones without any problems).
+This is my conception, implementation and tests of advanced(2-layer) _DiifieHellman_(2lDH) key exchange _protocol_ that works with _very long inegers_(like 19.729 chars long, can work with bigger ones if needed without any problems).
 You can find an _example file(main.cpp)_ at this repository with it's description.
 It is also a part of [_RedLibrary_](https://github.com/Red-company/RedLibrary).

 ## Why I decided to concept that?